xiurobert/envsetup/README.md

 # envsetup

-A painless developer environment setup system
+A painless developer environment setup system.

+## What is `envsetup`?
+`envsetup` is a tool that bootstraps your development environment automatically for you. `envsetup` is opinionated about how the environment should be set up, saving you configuration time.

 ## Usage